Oakesso/Kind-Of-Tetris/README.md

-# KindOfTetris Game for training purpose with certification school ironhack..
+# KindOfTetris Game :
+for training purpose only with the certification school ironhack..